uQr/cordova-docs/tutorial-package-publish/PackagingCordovaApplications.md

 - Choose **Continue**, save the file to your hard drive and choose **Done**.

-Now you can go back to the developer certificate section still active in your browser [step 7, above] and choose **Choose File**.
+Now you can go back to the distribution certificate section still active in your browser [step 7, above] and choose **Choose File**.

 ![ios: Using CSR](<media/ios-usecsr.png>)

 #### Generating distribution provisioning profile: